pedromg311/app-space/README.md

 Starts the application in development mode.
-[WARNING] - The API being used has a request limit of 3000 calls per month
+[WARNING] - The API being used has a request limit of 3000 calls per month [WARNING] - On install you will probably see 5 high vulnerabilities.
+These can be "ignored", and are from create-react-app version 5.0.1 (latest as of 18/04/2022).
+Dan Abramov himself wrote an article about it https://overreacted.io/npm-audit-broken-by-design/

 ### `npm test`